 Any given subject usually comes with its own set of acronyms and jargon.
 A quick scan through our own website and service offerings such as data protection, proves just that.
-It makes sense to us, because we live it every day but if you’re just trying to get on with running your business and data protection is not your area of expertise, reading through our services and blog pages can quickly become a bit daunting.
-So, here is a key list of the most common data protection terms to help you get started.
+It makes sense to us because we live it every day but if you’re just trying to get on with running your business and data protection is not your area of expertise, trying to find all the relevant information (and some of it can be contradictory) through search engines can quickly become daunting.

-The General Data Protection Regulation (2016/679) is a European Regulation designed to protect the privacy of citizens in the European Union and European Economic Area, and to give individuals control over how their personal data is used.
-It’s purpose was to harmonise the various data protection legislation across the EU and came in to force on the 25th May 2018.
+The General Data Protection Regulation (2016/679) is a European Regulation designed to protect the privacy of citizens in the European Union and European Economic Area and to give individuals control over how their personal data is used.
+Its purpose was to harmonise the various data protection legislation across the EU and came into force on the 25th of May 2018.
+In 2021 there were changes to GDPR and international transfers due to Brexit, which are helpful to know about.

 The Data Protection Act 2018 is a British law which governs the use of the personal information of British citizens.
 It complements the GDPR and came into force on the 23rd May 2018.
 When dealing with UK Citizens, the GDPR and DPA18 should both be referred to jointly.